Harry Potter: Wizards Unite is a location-based adventure from Niantic, the creators of Pokémon Go.

 Harry Potter: Wizards Unite release date

-All we know about a Harry Potter: Wizards Unite release date is 2019 after it was delayed from its originally intended 2018 date - rather broad and vague, but at least you know we'll be getting our hands on it by Christmas.
+All we know about a Harry Potter: Wizards Unite release date is sometime in 2019, after it was delayed from its originally intended 2018 date - rather broad and vague, but at least you know we'll be getting our hands on it by Christmas.

 According to Eurogamer's Tom Phillips in our Harry Potter: Wizards Unite preview, "logic would suggest another summer launch for this outdoors game", despite the game looking pretty polished and close to release.